 Notwithstanding a Romney victory and Obama’s cap and trade Bill buried by a Republican-dominated Congress, the U.S. is rapidly decarbonizing its economy.
 In fact, the U.S. will easily meet its Copenhagen Accordtarget of minus 17 per cent by 2020, based on 2005 levels.

 Without a price on carbon, on the other hand, Australia has no hope of meeting even its limited target of 5 per cent by 2020 below 2000 levels.

-Surprisingly, two Republicans are responsible for rush by other states and institutions to jump into the vacuum vacated by Washington on climate change leadership: disgraced President, Richard Nixon, and former Californian Governor, Arnold Schwarzenegger.
+Surprisingly, two Republicans are responsible for the rush by other states and institutions to leap into the vacuum vacated by Washington on climate change leadership: disgraced President, Richard Nixon, and former Californian Governor, Arnold Schwarzenegger.

-Following the Governator’s bold Global Warming Solution Act 2006, emissions in California are on track to reduce greenhouse gas emissions by 2020 to 1990 levels, and an impressive 80 per cent from 1990 levels by 2050, matching U.K. and German targets.
+Following the Governator’s bold Global Warming Solution Act 2006, California is on track to reduce greenhouse gas emissions by 2020 to 1990 levels, and an impressive 80 per cent from 1990 levels by 2050, matching U.K. and German targets.

 As the eighth largest economy in the world, California is big enough to qualify for a seat on the G20 in its own right and has the power to galvanize action beyond its borders.

 Referred to as ‘the California effect’, carbon trading is now operating in sixteen U.S. states through the Regional Greenhouse Gas Initiative, Mid-Western and Western GHG trading schemes.
 California is also developing a joint cap and trade scheme with British Columbia, Ontario, Quebec and Manitoba through the Western Climate Initiative.